SNESNESCUBE64/backanoid/README.txt

 Installation:

+To install, you will need the curses library.
+You can add that to your linux terminal by typing the following without the quotation marks:
+"sudo apt-get install libncurses5-dev libncursesw5-dev"
 In the ./Backanoid directory, type "make Backanoid" or "make".
 This will compile the main.c, set_ticker.c, arrow.c, and scoreboard.c, creating a main.o file.
 The resulting main.o file will then be compiled with -lcurses tag to enable the lcurses library.